XBrokenCloudsX/holbertonschool-zero_day/0x03-git/README.md

 GIT
-This task is completly about a git and how it work
+This task is completly about a git and how it work.